gitobsidiantutorial/obsidian-tabs/README.md

 - Click on tab to bring in focus

-- Numbering of tabs for usage with the pane relief jump to pane number hotkeys (up to 20)
+- Numbering of tabs for usage with the pane relief jump to pane number hotkeys

 - Automatic hiding of the tab bar when only one pane is open

 - Fully compatible with the maximise pane plugin

 - Smaller tab styling relative to main pane (optional)

-- Maximum width left aligned tabs (optional)

 - Hide buttons on unfocused tabs for more title visibility (optional)